MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 **Jamal Ayach** - SSC DCSB Supercomputing HPC Solutions

-   Consultation/work on deployments with inotify solution.
+   Consultation/work on deployments with inotify solution, also native package installation on pre and post processors.

 **Michael Saraga** - SSC DCSB .Data Interchange

    work on the C implementation in 2019, prepared native packaging and packages for Suse and Redhat distributions.

+**Binh Ngo** - SSC DCSB Supercomputing HPC Solutions

+   native package installation on cray backends.

 **FIXME:** who else should be here: ?

 There was also support and oversight from management in both ECCC and SSC throughout the project.